-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2021-22 educational progress for Pine Street Elementary.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2022-23 educational progress for Pine Street Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Robyn Robinson, Principal, for assistance.

-The AER is available for you to review electronically by visiting the following web site 2021-2022 Pine Street AER, or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following web site 2022-2023 Pine Street AER, or you may review a copy in the main office at your child's school.

-For the 2021-22 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2018-19.
-An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2017-18.
-A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2016-17.
+For the 2023-24 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2022-23.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2021-22.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.
 Pine Street was not given one of these labels.

-Our building continues to use the strategies and programming learned through the Michigan Integrated Behavior and Literacy Support Initiative (MiBLSi).
-Our staff meets in Professional Learning Communities (PLCs), to bring different strategies to meet the needs of all of our students.
-We focus our attention to development in the area of reading and vocabulary providing MTSS (Multi-Tiered Systems of Support), and with the use of technology, our staff emphasizes their commitment to literacy across all core curriculums.
+Our building continues to use the strategies and programming learned through Professional Learning Communities (PLCs) and Response to Intervention training.
+Our staff meets in Professional Learning Communities weekly to discuss different strategies to meet the needs of all of our students.
+We focus our attention to development in the area of reading and math providing MTSS (Multi-Tiered Systems of Support), and with the use of technology, our staff emphasizes their commitment to literacy across all core curriculums.
 The staff provides extensions and programming for both high achieving students and students that are in need of additional support in reading and math to ensure academic growth and student success.
 State law requires that we also report additional information: